 For some parents, this transition can be a little bit easier when traveling because you can get away with a bit of a later schedule than usual.
 Let’s use a trip from Nevada to Georgia as an example.
 If your child usually goes to bed at 7:00 pm, that will be 10:00 pm in the new eastern time zone.
 If you are lucky your child will be tired from traveling and the fun activities you have planned, not protesting an early bedtime.
 My advice is to start off bedtime about an hour earlier than normal (9:00 pm in the current western time zone, which is usually 6:00 pm at home).
 You can continue trying to back this up further, if your trip is long enough.
 Also, expect naps to be a bit shorter and you may even temporarily lose a nap while away.
 Lastly, if your child isn’t a morning person the struggle may be real.
 In order to preserve naps and make sure they are tired by bedtime, you’ll need to get them up for the day by 8:30 am, at the very latest.

 When traveling into another country, you and your little one are going to be experiencing big leaps in time.
+Here are my best tips for travel sleep tips for kids when traveling internationally.
 In this case, it’s best to jump right in and do your best to start adapting to a new schedule.
 Chances are, you’re going to be literally reversing your day, up when you usually sleeping and sleeping when you’re usually up.
 The jet lag will probably be a drag for a few days, although you might find your child recovering faster than you.

 It’s going to take time for your internal clock, or circadian rhythm, to adapt and regulate melatonin production.
 The best thing you can do it SOAK UP THE SUN.
 When you are awake in the morning and out in the day, get out into the sunshine and expose your eyes and body to as much outdoor time as possible.
 This will signal to your body to decrease melatonin production.
 At night, turn off the lights and make sure it’s SUPER dark for bedtime and in the morning.
 This will signal to your body that it’s time to produce melatonin, which causes sleepiness.